The Land Without Evil - Awasi Iguazu

 At a Glance

-Call us on 858 345 1763 to start planning your vacation to Awasi Iguazu or take a look at our itineraries to Northeastern Argentina
+Call us on 020 3993 9308 to start planning your holiday to Awasi Iguazu or take a look at our itineraries to Argentina

-An exclusive, chic lodge, Awasi Iguazu lies on the banks of the River Iguazu, the dense tropical paradise of the Misiones jungle enveloping the private villas which have been expertly designed to blend in with their surroundings, while offering a sophisticated, elegant space.
-Only 20 minutes from the mighty Iguazu Falls, it is a dream destination for those looking to explore the flora and fauna of the area with exclusive access to the park after the gates close and experiences crafted for your individual taste.
+An exclusive, chic lodge, Awasi Iguazu is nestled in the dense tropical paradise of the Misiones jungle enveloping the private villas which have been expertly designed to blend in with their surroundings, while offering a sophisticated, elegant space.
+Only 20 minutes from the mighty Iguazu Falls, it is a dream destination for those looking to explore the flora and fauna of the area with experiences crafted for your individual taste.

 After a day spent discovering the incredible natural beauty on your doorstep, the villas are a welcoming place to unwind.
-Taking inspiration from their jungle setting, the 14 stand-alone villas are light and airy, the floor to ceiling windows allowing the verdant landscape to take center stage.
+Taking inspiration from their jungle setting, the 14 stand-alone villas are light and airy, the floor to ceiling windows allowing the verdant landscape to take centre stage.
 The simple lines, pale wood, wicker chairs and linen furnishings crafted by the local indigenous Guarani create a pared back, naturally elegant escape.
 With a plunge pool and sun loungers, the villas offer a private retreat where the jungle chorus serenades your evening drinks.
+The Master Villa offers two bedrooms, two bathrooms and luxurious amounts of living space ideal for a family.

-Awasi Iguazu is a hidden gem, tucked away in a stunning landscape and offering a truly personalized and exclusive jungle experience, ideal for couples and friends looking to discover the natural beauty of the Misiones region.
+Awasi Iguazu is a hidden gem, tucked away in a stunning landscape and offering a truly personalised and exclusive jungle experience, ideal for couples and families looking to discover the natural beauty of the Misiones region.

 There are 14 private villas at Awasi Iguazu, 13 standard villas and 1 master villa.
 All are raised above the jungle floor on stilts for minimum environmental impact and have been built using local woods and materials to help them blend in.
 Each boasts its own private plunge pool, an outdoor shower and spacious indoor living area, accommodating both families or couples.